top of page

 MEET THE CREW

-The Bipan team is a diverse group of creators that are working towards greater social change and decolonization across so-called Canada.
+The Bipan team is an artist collective that is working towards greater social change and decolonization across so-called Canada.
 We strive to continue to grow a community that is a safer space for all people.

 Working on the Bipan team creates experience in journalism branching off to more specific areas of copywriting, digital design, and social media marketing.